HadiJahanshahi/nTreeClus/README.md

     **RF**: Random Forest

     **All**: both methods (defualt)
 * **ntree**: the number of trees to be used in RF method.
 The defualt value is 10.
 (Being too small has a negative effect on accuracy and being too large increases the complexity.
-So, no less than 5 and no greater than 20.)
+So, no less than 5 and no greater than 20 is preferred.)
 * **C**: the number of clusters.
 If it is not provided, it will be calculated for `C` between 2 to 10.

 ### Outputs